MC2 Monadnock Graduate

-I am enjoying the experience immensely.
-My favorite part is how prepared I feel in college.
-I am able to manage my time well, direct myself and create meaningful relationships with my peers.
-My least favorite part is that many classes do not offer the individual direction that I am used to.
-However, I have not yet found this to be a problem.
+I enjoyed the experience immensely.
+My favorite part was how prepared I felt in college.
+I was able to manage my time well, direct myself and create meaningful relationships with my peers.
+My least favorite part was that many classes did not offer the individual direction that I am used to.
+However, I did not found this to be a problem.

 What is your favorite memory from MC2?

 My work with the Chesterfield Police Department was one of the best times in my life.
 The personal growth and change that happened in me while on this internship was phenominal and the contacts met there still benefit me today.